If you had to describe your life in just a few sentences… how would you start?

 Matt attributes his success mindset to his life coach of 10 years, Jill McIntyre who played a large part, particularly in the early days of helping him bust through his limiting beliefs.
-He’s also refined his time efficiency to get the most out of each day from recent read, “The 4-hour work week.”
+He’s also refined his time efficiency to get the most out of each day from a recent read, “The 4-hour work week.”

 This book helped me clarify the difference between being productive as opposed to being busy.”

 Adapting his working day to the book’s principle means Matt’s day strikes a fine balance between financial return and family time.
 Every morning he takes the children to school via push bike (past a 500-year old chateau), followed by a meditation session before beginning his work day.

 In keeping with the French way of life, at midday, he’ll stop work for a couple of hours to enjoy a cooked meal accompanied by a bottle of good wine with Marisa.

 He’ll then return to an hour or so more of work following up on property deals and answering emails before it’s time to pick up the kids.
 If he needs to put in an extra few hours of work, he’ll do so once the kids have gone to bed.

 Viva la France!
 For Matt and his family property has always been a passion, but it’s the vehicle they’ve used to get them where they want to be in life.